SFDO-Tooling/CumulusCI/docs/env_var_reference.rst

 ``CUMULUSCI_REPO_URL``
 ----------------------
-Used for specifying a Github Repository for CumulusCI to use when running in a CI environment.
+Used for specifying a GitHub Repository for CumulusCI to use when running in a CI environment.